 The resulting system is capable of more than just reading simple button presses, too: The prototype PneuModule system proved capable of reading presses, rotation, generalized and localised squeezing, twisting, bending, and stacking of extension modules.
 These modules were then used to create a reconfigurable game controller, in which the player can physically change the weapons, an interactive toy based on the Android operating system's mascot, and an adaptive music controller.

-The team is to present its work at the ACM CHI Conference on Human Factors in Computing Systems 2020 (CHI' 20) in April; more information is available on lead author Han's website, along with a link to download a PDF of the paper.
+More information is available on lead author Han's website, along with a link to download a PDF of the paper.